rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Hilbert spaces.
 Wigner's theorem.
 The Born rule.
 -   Wave-particle duality misconceptions.
 Fields are more fundamental than particles.
 -   The measurement problem.
 Decoherence.
-The Born rule.
+The Born rule again.
 -   Decoherence brings quantum logic to classical logic.
+-   Bell's inequality
+-   PBR theorem.
+Wikipedia: Either the quantum state corresponds to a physically real object and is not merely a statistical tool, or else all quantum states, including non-entangled ones, can communicate by action at a distance.
 -   TODO.